Rahulbaran/Notes/JS-Frameworks/react.md

 ## Hooks

-- Hooks are JavaScript functions that manage the state's behaviour & side effects by isolating them from a functional component.
+- Hooks are JavaScript functions that manage the state's behaviour, side effects and other React features by isolating them from a functional component.
+- They are used inside a functional component.
+- Hooks let you use **state** and other React features without _writing a class_.

 ### Using the state Hooks

-- Hooks let you use **state** and other React features without _writing a class_.

 #### useState()

-- The **useState** hook takes an initial value and returns a stateful value and a function to update it.
+- The **useState** hook takes an initial value and returns a stateful value and a function to update it(_state setter function_).
+- _State setter function_ runs **asynchronously**.

 #### useRef()